Warner Premiere

-Warner Premiere was an American direct-to-video label of Warner Bros.
+Warner Premiere Inc. was an American direct-to-video label of Warner Bros.
 Home Entertainment, itself a subsidiary of Warner Bros.
+Entertainment.

-History
+Company History

 Early years (2006–2008)

 In 2006, Warner Bros.
 Home Entertainment announced that they would enter the market of releasing original direct-to-video films, a market that has proven lucrative for studios over the past few years.
 They announced much of their output would be follow-ups to films that had done well at the box office theatrically, but wouldn't be expected to do well if a sequel were to be made.
 The first release under the Warner Premiere banner was the prequel film The Dukes of Hazzard: The Beginning.
 Their second title release was a sequel to the 1999 horror film House on Haunted Hill titled Return to House on Haunted Hill.
 In addition to the live-action output, the label was used for several direct-to-video animated films from Warner's corporate siblings such as DC Comics and Warner Bros.
 Animation.

 The label released Get Smart's Bruce and Lloyd: Out of Control – a spin-off of the 2008 film Get Smart – on DVD and Blu-ray on July 1, 2008.
 The film follows the adventures of the two tech experts from the first film played by Masi Oka and Nate Torrence, respectively.
 It was also written by the two writers of the previous film.